khuyentran1401/voyce/README.md

 In settings.py, I use PostgreSQL, you could fix this in the settings (DATABASE) for the settings for MySQL

 ## How to commit
-Add the files to commit
+Add the files to commit (use . to commit all files)
 ```
 git add .
 ```